-Describe the types of activities and provide examples that demonstrate the hazards in the day-today activities that are required in the job on a regular basis, e.g. chemical substance, electrical shocks, acids, noise, exposure to infectious disease, violence, body fluids, etc. Indicate the activity as well as the frequency of exposure to hazards.
+Describe the types of activities and provide examples that demonstrate the hazards in the day-to-day activities that are required in the job on a regular basis, e.g., chemical substance, electrical shocks, acids, noise, exposure to infectious disease, violence, body fluids, etc. Indicate the activity as well as the frequency of exposure to hazards.

-Types of Activities That Involve Job Related Hazards Frequency (note definitions below) Occasional Frequent Continuous
+Turner of Activities That because Job Delete d Harranda Frequency (note definitions below) Types of Activities That Involve Job Related Hazards Occasional Frequent Continuous